Guidance for business and government departments.

 Health and social care: accreditation policy

-The UKAS business plan includes advancing the use of accreditation in the health and social care sectors.
-To ensure clarity about where accreditation can be used, BEIS and the Department of Health (DH) agreed a joint policy statement.
+In line with the government’s accreditation policy and to ensure clarity about where accreditation can be used, the Department for Business and Trade (DBT) and the Department of Health and Social Care (DHSC) agreed a joint policy statement.

 Government policy on accreditation in health and social care

-The following is the Department for Business, Energy and Industrial Strategy and the Department of Health and Social Care’s agreed policy on accreditation in health and social care:
+The following is the Department for Business and Trade, and the Department of Health and Social Care’s agreed policy on accreditation in health and social care:

-- UKAS (United Kingdom Accreditation Service) is the sole government recognised national accreditation body.
+UKAS (United Kingdom Accreditation Service) is the sole government recognised national accreditation body see footnote 1 for organisations.

-- UKAS’ role as the National Accreditation Body thus applies in the health and care sectors as in all others.
-In accordance with UK legislation, health and social care quality assurance schemes must be developed with the engagement of UKAS.
+UKAS’ role as the National Accreditation Body thus applies in the health and care sectors as in all others.
+In accordance with UK legislation, health and social care quality assurance schemes must be developed and maintained with the engagement of UKAS, taking account of the existing principles that apply to accreditation and conformity assessment.

-- Where new quality assurance schemes are planned in the NHS or social care, particularly where there is interest in schemes awarding certification or accreditation, their initiators must work with UKAS from an early stage to ensure that the schemes are sufficiently rigorous to meet UK accreditation requirements.
+Where new quality assurance schemes are planned in the NHS or in social care, particularly where there is interest in developing schemes awarding certification or other form of recognition, their initiators must work with UKAS from an early stage to ensure that the schemes are sufficiently rigorous to meet UK accreditation requirements.

 Accreditation logo and symbols

-BEIS owns the national accreditation logo and symbols – that incorporate the Royal Crown – which BEIS licences to UKAS.
+DBT owns the national accreditation logo and symbols – that incorporate the Royal Crown – which DBT licences to UKAS.
 UKAS is able to sub-licence the symbols to successfully accredited conformity assessment bodies.

 - the only ‘authoritative statement’ of competence, that has public authority status – providing the last level of control in the conformity assessment chain – is from the UK’s sole national accreditation body, UKAS